wdporter/i-am-that-vuepress/74-the-truth-is-here-and-now/readme.md

 Here you are the truth-knower, not me.

 **M:**&ensp;You refuse testimony as the proof of truth.
-The experience of others is of no use to you — you reject all inference from the concurring statements of a vast number of independent witnesses, so it is for you to tell me what is the proof that will satisfy you; what is your test of a valid proof?
+The experiënce of others is of no use to you — you reject all inference from the concurring statements of a vast number of independent witnesses, so it is for you to tell me what is the proof that will satisfy you; what is your test of a valid proof?

 **Q:**&ensp;Honestly, I do not know what makes a proof.

-**M:**&ensp;Not even your own experience?
+**M:**&ensp;Not even your own experiënce?

-**Q:**&ensp;Neither my experience, nor even existence.
+**Q:**&ensp;Neither my experiënce, nor even existence.
-They depend on my being conscious.
+They depend on my beïng conscious.

-**M:**&ensp;And your being conscious depends on what?
+**M:**&ensp;And your beïng conscious depends on what?

 **Q:**&ensp;I do not know.
 Formerly, I would have said it depends on my body; now I can see that the body is secondary, not primary, and cannot be considered as an evidence of existence.

 **M:**&ensp;I am glad you have abandoned the ‘I am the body’ idea, the main source of error and suffering.

-**Q:**&ensp;I have abandoned it intellectually, but the sense of being the particular, a person, is still with me.
+**Q:**&ensp;I have abandoned it intellectually, but the sense of beïng the particular, a person, is still with me.
 I can say, “I am”, but what I am I cannot say.
 I know I exist, but I do not know what exists.
 Whichever way I put it, I face the unknown.